azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ![Compliance summary](../Images/13_TSS_PBIDashboardComplianceSummary.png)

 The report contains 3 tabs.
-There is an overall/summary view of compliance, a detailed view which can be used to see control 'pass/fail' details for individual subscriptions and inventory view which will give the visibility over all resources and RBAC in your tenant.
+There is an overall/summary view of compliance, a detailed view which can be used to see control 'pass/fail' details for individual subscriptions and inventory view which shows distribution of resource types and RBAC role memberships across all Azure subscriptions in the organization.
 An example of the detailed view and inventory view is shown below:

-Detailed view:
+###### Detailed view:

 ![Compliance summary](../Images/13_TSS_PBIDashboardComplianceDetails.png)

-Inventory view:
+###### Inventory view:

 ![Compliance summary](../Images/13_TSS_PBIDashboardInventoryOverview.png)

-> TBD: Need to add steps to control access to the detailed view by business group.
-(Dashboard RBAC.)
+> Note: You can consider controlling access to the detailed view by business group.

 #### Step 4: Publish the PowerBI report to your enterprise PowerBI workspace